hfduran/hfduran/README.md

 # Hi there 👋

 - 🔭 Computer Engineering Senior at Polytechnic School of the University of São Paulo (POLI-USP)
-- ️💼 I work as SDE Intern at Amazon.
+- ️💼 I work as SDE at Amazon.
 - 💬 Here, you can find some projects I developed/contributed to throughout my career!

 # Contact me!